SamthinkGit/mk-ROS2/README.md

 # mk-ros2
-mk-ros2 is a set of vim-based development tools for faster ROS2 development.
-It includes commands for creating new packages and source files, cleaning source files from typos, and adding various ROS2 components such as nodes, main functions, publishers, and subscribers.
+mk-ros2 is a set of vim-based development tools for faster ROS2 script generating.
+It includes commands for creating new packages, source files, cleaning source files from typos, and adding various ROS2 components such as nodes, main functions, publishers, subscribers...

 ## Installation
 To install this tools yo must use the following steps: